Before you plan your trip to Italy, take a moment to learn more about Italy’s cities and regions.

-Roma è Roma.
-That is, Rome is Rome.
-The Italian capital is home to the Colosseum, the Forum, and hundreds of ruins, museums, and must-see churches.
+Rome, the Italian capital, is home to the Colosseum, the Forum, and hundreds of ruins, museums, and must-see churches.
 Vatican City, a city-state located within the confines of Rome, is where you will find Saint Peter’s Basilica, the Sistine Chapel, and the Pope.

 Siena, located in Tuscany, is another day trip from Florence, though it merits a visit on its own because of its Duomo and medieval art and architecture.
-Its traditional horse race, the Palio, is a hugely popular summer event.
+Its traditional horse race — the Palio, run twice during the summer — is a hugely popular event.

-Turin (Torino) is Italy’s fourth largest city.
-Known for the famous “Shroud,” which is rarely on display, Turin has much to offer, including its royal palace, Egyptian museum, and the Mole Antonelliana, from which you can see views of the city and surrounding mountains.
+Turin (Torino) is Italy’s fourth-largest city and is known for the famous “Shroud,” which is rarely on display.
+But Turin has much more to offer, including its Savoy palace, Egyptian museum, and the distinctive Mole Antonelliana, from which you can see views of the city and surrounding mountains.

 Venice is famous for its canals, which help give the water-borne city an otherworldly feel.
 In addition to its traditional sights, like Saint Mark’s Square, the Doge’s Palace, and the Bridge of Sighs, Venice is known for the Biennale contemporary arts festival.

 Each year, the Italian paper Il Sole 24 releases a ranking of 110 Italian cities (i.e., provincial capitals and metropolitan areas) according to a number of factors including artistic patrimony, public transportation, availability and affordability of fresh food, crime, housing prices, youth unemployment, and more.
 Here are some of the most recent rankings on the best places to live in Italy:

 - Best Places to Live in Italy 2022: Bologna